JonoYang/cmps183-w2pchan/README.md

 response to another post.

 ## Notes:
-General website layout and style is based off of 4chan.org's safe for work boards.
+General website layout and style is based off of 4chan.org's safe-for-work boards.